Getting medical care and treatment after a crash

 Seeing your health care practitioner

-You can work with your health care practitioner(s) to help you recover from a crash.
+Your support and recovery specialist will work with you and your health care practitioner(s) to help you recover from a crash.
 These practitioners can include your doctor, as well those listed in the table below.
+Together they will assess your injuries and develop a treatment plan.

 For the first 12 weeks after your crash, you can get treatment with the following health care practitioners for the number of treatments below:

 In certain circumstances, an occupational therapist may be recommended to assist in your treatment plan.
-Talk to your claim representative to see if this is an option.
+Talk to your support and recovery specialist to see if this is an option.

 These practitioners may bill ICBC directly, so you won't have to submit receipts for reimbursement or be out of pocket.
 Some health care practitioner fees may exceed amounts covered by ICBC — if you have